Pure Geometric Branes and Mass Hierarchy: Weyl Geometry

-Nevertheless, Einstein firstly pointed out that the Weyl's original theory is inadequate as a physical acceptable one since atomic clocks would depend on their past history, known as the ``second clock effect".
-In order to overcome this defect, i.e., hold the synchronization of clocks traveling alone different paths between space-time points $A$ and $B$, one just has to impose that circuit integral of eq. (\ref{Length}) vanishes for an arbitrary closed path containing $A$ and $B$, i.e., $\oint dL=0$.
-With Stoke's theorem this condition leads to the result that $\omega_{K}=\omega_{,K}$.
-It means that the vector field is a gradient of a scalar denoted as $\omega$ here.
-This particular type of Weyl geometry is called a Weyl integrable manifold.
-Further with (\ref{Weyl_Condition}), the Weylian affine connection is expressed as \beq \Gamma_{MN}^P=\{ _{MN}^P \}-\frac{1}{2}\lt(\omega_{,M} \delta_N^P + \omega_{,N}\delta _M^P-g_{MN}\omega ^{,P} \rt), \eeq where $\{_{MN}^P\}$ represents the Riemannian Christoffel symbol.
-Since the scalar field $\omega$ enters into the definition of the affine connection of the Weyl manifold, the Weyl scalar is actually a geometrical field.
+Nevertheless, Einstein firstly pointed out that the Weyl's original theory is inadequate as a physically acceptable one since the tick rates of atomic clocks would depend on their past history, known as the ``second clock effect".
+In order to overcome this defect, i.e., to hold the tick rate synchronization for clock traveling alone different paths between spacetime points $A$ and $B$, one just has to impose that circuit integral of Eq. (\ref{Length}) vanishes for an arbitrary closed path containing $A$ and $B$, i.e., $\oint dL=0$.
+With Stoke's theorem this condition implies that $\omega_{K}=\omega_{,K}$, namely the vector field is a gradient of a scalar denoted as $\omega$ here.
+This type of Weyl geometry is called a Weyl integrable manifold, specified as ($ g_{MN},\omega$).
+Since the scalar field $\omega$ specifies the Weyl manifold, it is actually a geometrical field.
+So with Eq. (\ref{Weyl_Condition}), the Weylian affine connection is expressed as \beq \Gamma_{MN}^P=\{ _{MN}^P \}-\frac{1}{2}\lt(\omega_{,M} \delta_N^P + \omega_{,N}\delta _M^P-g_{MN}\omega ^{,P} \rt), \eeq where $\{_{MN}^P\}$ represents the Riemannian Christoffel symbol.
+Now with some algebra, the Weylian Ricci tensor $R_{MN}$ can be separated into a Riemannian Ricci tensor part $\hat R_{MN}$ plus some other terms with respect to the Weyl scalar (all the hatted magnitudes and operators are defined by the Christoffel symbol in what follows), i.e., \beq R_{MN}=\hat R_{MN}+\fc{3}{2}\omega_{M;N}+\fc{1}{2}g_{MN}{\omega^P}_{;P} +\fc{3}{4}\lt(\omega_{,M}\omega_{,N}-g_{MN}\omega_{,K}\omega^{,K}\rt), \eeq where the semicolon is the covariant derivative $\hat\nabla$ with respect to the Christoffel symbol.